Next page

 Edinburg, Texas

 Ofelia de los Santos was born and raised in the Pharr, San Juan, Alamo area of Hidalgo County.
 She earned a Bachelor’s degree in Political Science from Pan American University and a law degree from the University of Houston.
 De Los Santos became involved in politics through the Chicana Political Caucus while living in Austin and started the Hidalgo County Women’s Political Caucus upon her return to the Valley, at which time she also became involved with Valley Interfaith.
-She is now retired from practicing law and continues her service to the community through her work with the Catholic diocese of Brownsville.
+She retired from practicing law, but continued her service to the community through her work with the Catholic diocese of Brownsville.

 Interviewed by Shine Trabucco and Jennifer R. Nájera on March 4, 2023 in San Juan, Texas